Mr-Filatik/docker/redis/standalone/README.md

 ### Using Redis Insight

-Redis Insight это UI для доступа к Redis.
+Redis Insight is a UI for accessing Redis.

 In order to connect to a radis instance you need to: